hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 Analogous to the example above, `currency` is the name of the custom attribute that will be extracted using the `CurrencyExtractor` class.

-Please note that an attribute name may begin with an ascii letter [A-Za-z] or digit [0-9] and may contain ascii letters [A-Za-z], digits [0-9] or underscores later on.
+Please note that an attribute name may begin with an ASCII letter [A-Za-z] or digit [0-9] and may contain ASCII letters [A-Za-z], digits [0-9] or underscores later on.

 ### Indexing Custom Attributes